TVandrus/Hello-World-Showcase/Analytics Infrastructure Sim/intermediary-data-formats.md

-# Intermediary Formats for Data
+# Intermediary Formats for Data Pipeline
 2023-02

 - need to have data exist other than the organized source system (for consumption, analysis, transformation, or transfer)